wh22bhcy/aovgun.github.io/content/authors/admin/_index.md

     url: https://www.emu.edu.tr/en

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include modified gravity theories, black holes, Wormholes, Cosmology, Gravitational Lensing, Geodesics, Shadow, Hawking Radiation, Greybody factor, Quasinormal modes, Complexity.
+bio: My research is focused on understanding and constraining modified gravity theories using various properties of black holes and cosmological evolution.
+I have contributed to various analysis methods, which are now amongst the most widely used ones for calculating the Hawking radiation, gravitational lensing, and shadow cast of black holes.
+I have been studying various aspects of general relativity in relation to black hole properties, wormholes, compact stars, Hawking radiation, and cosmological inflation.
+I am among World’s Top 2% Scientists in the Stanford University 2020 & 2021 Releases Lists.

 # Interests to show in About widget
 interests:
+  - Modified Gravity Theories
   - Wormholes
   - Black holes
   - Cosmology
+  -Gravitational Lensing
-  - Modified Gravity Theories
+  - Shadow
+  -Hawking Radiation
+  -Greybody factor
+  -Quasinormal modes
+  -Complexity

 # Education to show in About widget
 education: